Graph and String Parameters: Connections Between Pathwidth, Cutwidth and the Locality Number: Locality and Cutwidth

 \section{Locality and Cutwidth}

-In this section, we introduce polynomial-time reductions from $\locProb$ to $\cutwidthProb$ and vice versa.
-The established close relationship between these two problems lets us derive several complexity-theoretic and algorithmic results for $\locProb$.
-We also discuss approximation-preserving properties of our reductions.
+In this section, we introduce polynomial-time reductions from the problem of computing the locality number of a word to the problem of computing the cutwidth of a graph, and vice versa.
+This establishes a close relationship between these two problems (and their corresponding parameters), which lets us derive several upper and lower complexity bounds for $\locProb$.
+We also discuss the approximation-preserving properties of our reductions, which shall be important later on.